ayoubbensakhria/docker-lamp-wp/README.md

 # DockerLAMPStack

-A Complete LAMP stack using docker-compose
+Containerize a LAMP Stack using Docker

 ## Usage